Eric Onyame

 About Me

 I am a PhD candidate in Data Science at the University of Virginia School of Data Science, where I am fortunate to work with Dr. Chirag Agarwal in the AIKYAM Lab.
-My research focuses on Trustworthy AI, with particular emphasis on Multilingual AI, AI Safety, and Multimodal AI.
+My research focuses on Trustworthy AI, with particular emphasis on AI Safety, interpretability, and Multilingual AI.
+Broadly, I study methods for understanding and monitoring large language models to support scalable oversight, especially when model behavior changes under distribution shift.

 Before starting my PhD, I earned an MS in Mathematics from the University of Tennessee at Chattanooga, where I worked with Dr. Lakmali Weerasena on facility location problems in mathematical optimization.
 I received my bachelor's degree in Mathematics with Economics (First Class Honors) from the University of Cape Coast in Ghana.